ChewCraft/SMP/README.md

 Hello!
 Changelog and issues will be posted here!

+FAQ has been moved to http://github.com/chewcraft/server/wiki/FAQ

 Server IP --> ChewCraft.mcpro.co

 Twitter is @ChewCraftServer

 Website is http://chewcraft.weebly.com

-More social media to come!